shardus/website-docs.shardus.com/pages/docs/gettingstarted.md

 #### getAccountDataByRange
 [getAccountDataByRange()](./api/interface/setup/getAccountDataByRange) will look almost identical to `getAccountData`.
-The only difference in this function is that we add another range filter that looks for accounts with `timestamp` fields between the arguments `tsStart` and `tsEnd`.
+The only difference in this function is that we add another range filter that looks for accounts with `timestamp` fields between the arguments `dateStart` and `dateEnd`.
 This is what it looks like:

 ```ts